 Statements in the catalog are informational and should not be considered as the basis of a contract between students and University of the West.
 Policies included in the catalog are subject to change at any time.
-Students must adhere to all policies published in the current.
+Policies included in the current catalog are applicable to all students until amended regardless of start date, with the exception of degree requirements as explained below.

 Degree requirements are specified in the catalog in effect during the first term of a student's program enrollment and remain applicable as long as the student maintains continuous enrollment in the program.
 However, academic programs are constantly evolving.
-While the university minimizes substantive changes for students with no break in enrollment, students should expect some curriculum and policy changes to occur throughout their studies.
+While the university minimizes substantive changes for students with no break in enrollment, students should expect curriculum, policy, and tuition changes to occur during their studies.

-If substantive changes are made to degree requirements in any program, students actively enrolled in that program may remain under their original catalog as long as they have no break in enrollment.
+If substantive changes are made to degree requirements in any program, students actively enrolled in that program generally have the option to remain under their original catalog as long as they maintain continuous enrollment with no break in enrollment.
 They also have the option to adopt the degree requirements in the later catalog by submitting a request in writing to the Registrar's Office.
 Once made, this change is irreversible.
-Information regarding any changes in degree programs, graduation requirements, or academic policies is made available by the Registrar's Office and the appropriate academic departments.
+Information regarding any changes in degree programs, graduation requirements, or academic policies is provided by the Registrar's Office and the appropriate academic departments.

-University of the West is a private, non-profit campus founded by and affiliated with the Taiwan-based Humanistic Buddhist order of Fo Guang Shan.
-The university is accredited by WASC Senior College and University Commission (WSCUC).
+University of the West is a private, non-profit campus accredited by WASC Senior College and University Commission (WSCUC).
+The university was founded by and is affiliated with the Taiwan-based Humanistic Buddhist order of Fo Guang Shan.
 The University of the West name, abstract lotus logo, and calligraphic logo are copyrighted to the university.
 Additional information is available at our website, www.uwest.edu.